tgrahesh/AnsibleProject2-Grafana/ansible-project2/Grafana/README.md

-# Prometheus Ansible Role
+# Grafana Ansible Role

-This Ansible role is designed to automate the installation and configuration of Prometheus, an open-source monitoring and alerting toolkit, on your target servers.
-It streamlines the setup and management of Prometheus, allowing you to collect and visualize metrics from various sources.
+This Ansible role automates the installation and configuration of Grafana, a popular open-source platform for monitoring and observability.
+Grafana provides features for creating dashboards, visualizing metrics, and integrating with various data sources.

 ## Overview

 This Ansible role includes tasks for:

-- Adding 'prometheus' and 'node_exporter' users.
-- Creating necessary directories and ownership.
-- Downloading the Prometheus release archive.
-- Calculating and displaying the SHA-256 checksum.
-- Extracting the Prometheus release archive.
+- Adding the Grafana GPG key to the keyring.
-- Copying Prometheus binaries to `/usr/local/bin`.
+- Adding the Grafana repository to sources.list.
-- Copying Prometheus consoles and libraries.
-- Replacing Prometheus configuration files.
+- Updating the APT cache (for Debian-based systems).
+- Installing Grafana.
-- Setting up Prometheus as a system service.
+- Enabling the Grafana service.

-By using this role, you can efficiently configure Prometheus for monitoring your infrastructure.
+By using this role, you can automate the setup of Grafana for dashboard creation and metric visualization.

 ## Role Variables

-The role allows customization through variables.
+This role allows customization through variables.
 The following variables are available for configuration:

-- `p_user`: The name of the 'prometheus' user.
-- `n_user`: The name of the 'node_exporter' user.
+- `grafana_gpg_key`: The command to add the Grafana GPG key to the keyring.
-- `prometheus_url`: The URL to download the Prometheus release archive.
+- `grafana_repo`: The command to add the Grafana repository to sources.list.

 Customize these variables in your playbook to match your environment's requirements.